amanrai31/JavaAndDsa/02DSA/Concepts/01timeComplexity.md

 ## Space Complexity

-Space Complexity = How much memory an algorithm uses as input size increases.
+Space Complexity = How much memory/RAM an algorithm uses as input size increases.

 Types of Space:
-1. Auxiliary Space - Extra memory used by algorithm (space you take to solve a problem)
+1. Auxiliary Space - Extra memory used by algorithm (space you take to solve a problem).
+Most of the time we talk about auxiliary space.
 2. Input Space - Memory for input data
 - Space Complexity = Auxiliary Space + Input Space